Fry sauce: Germany

 In Germany, a popular product called Rot Weiß (red white) is sold in toothpaste-style tubes; it consists of unmixed ketchup and mayonnaise, which form a red-and-white striped string when squeezed out.
 Fries at restaurants are sometimes served with an equal mixture of ketchup and mayonnaise.
 This style of serving is often called Pommes Rot-Weiß or, colloquially Pommes Schranke (barrier gate) due to the red-and-white coloration of those.
 Pommes-Soße or Frittensoße (fry sauce) is a lightly spiced mayonnaise similar to the Dutch Fritessaus.
 A condiment similar to the American fry sauce is known as Cocktailsoße, but it is more often used for döner kebab than for French fries.

 Iceland

 In Iceland, a condiment similar to fry sauce called Kokteilsósa (cocktail sauce) is popular.

 Philippines

 In the Philippines, a similar sauce is made by combining mayonnaise and banana ketchup.
 It is commonly used as a dipping sauce for fried food like french fries and cheese sticks (deep fried cheese wrapped in lumpia wrapper) but also for appetizers like lumpia.

 United Kingdom

-In the United Kingdom this sauce is known as "burger sauce", and is served premixed, or separate, but together, similar to the Turkish ketchup-mayo.
+In the United Kingdom, this sauce is known as "burger sauce", and is served premixed, or separate, but together, similar to the Turkish ketchup-mayo.
 The ketchup is put in the container followed by the mayonnaise, and is mixed by hand by the consumer, using the desired foodstuffs to mix them together as it is dipped.
+It also, unlike fry sauce, typically contains diced gherkins as an ingredient.
+Marie Rose sauce, which usually also includes Worcestershire sauce, lemon juice, and black pepper, is sometimes made identically.